-Except for the financial assets carried at fair value (described in the earlier table) and subsidiaries and joint ventures included in group accounts and carried at cost, all other financial liabilities and financial assets held by the Council are carried on the balance sheet at amortised cost.
+Except for the financial assets carried at fair value (described in the earlier table) and subsidiaries and joint ventures included in group accounts and carried at cost, all other financial liabilities and financial assets held by the Council are carried on the Balance Sheet at amortised cost.
 The fair value of financial assets and liabilities assets is shown in the tables below.
 The fair value can be assessed by calculating the present value of the cash flows that take place over the remaining life of the instruments (Level 2), using the following assumptions:

-- For loans from the Public Works Loan Board (PWLB) payable, PWLB prevailing market rates (new borrowing (certainty) rates) have been applied to provide the fair value under PWLB debt redemption procedures as per interest rate notice number 128/20; - For non-PWLB loans payable, PWLB prevailing market rates have been applied to provide the fair value under PWLB debt redemption procedures; - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount; and - The fair value of trade and other receivables is taken to be the invoiced or billed amount.
+- For loans from the Public Works Loan Board (PWLB) payable, PWLB prevailing market rates (new borrowing (certainty) rates) have been applied to provide the fair value under PWLB debt redemption procedures as per interest rate notice number 127/21; - For non-PWLB loans payable, PWLB prevailing market rates have been applied to provide the fair value under PWLB debt redemption procedures; - For loans receivable prevailing benchmark market rates have been used to provide the fair value; - No early repayment or impairment is recognised; - Where an instrument has a maturity of less than 12 months or is a trade or other receivable the fair value is taken to be the carrying amount or the billed amount; and - The fair value of trade and other receivables is taken to be the invoiced or billed amount.

 The financial assets in the tables below classed as Deposits with Money Market Funds, Banks and Building Societies and the financial liabilities held with PWLB and Non PWLB were not quoted on an active market and a Level 1 valuation is not available.
 To provide a fair value which provides a comparison to the carrying amount for these assets we have used a financial model valuation provided by Link Asset Services.
-This valuation applies the Net Present Value approach, which provides an estimate of the value of payments in the future in today's terms as at the balance sheet date.
+This valuation applies the Net Present Value approach, which provides an estimate of the value of payments in the future in today's terms as at the Balance Sheet date.
 This is a widely accepted valuation technique commonly used by the private sector.
 Our accounting policy uses New Borrowing Rates to discount the future cash flows.

-31 Marc ch 2019 Financial Liabilities 31 Marc ch 2020 Carrying Fair Carrying Fair Amount Value Amount Value Restated £'000 £'000 £'000 £'000 37,237 37,153 Short Term Borrowing 36,582 36,547 41,091 41,091 Short Term Creditors 44,896 44,896 78,165 78,165 Long Term PFI and Finance Lease Liability 72,796 72,796 4,524 4,524 Short Term PFI and Finance Lease Liability 5,248 5,248 47,615 70,572 Non PWLB Debt 47,235 67,194 293,683 385,919 PWLB Debt 339,650 376,905 502,315 617,424 Financial Liabilities 546,407 603,586
+Financial Liabilities 31 March 2020 31 March 2021 Carrying Fair Carrying Fair Amount Value Amount Value Restated £'000 £'000 £'000 £'000 36,582 36,547 Short Term Borrowing 40,486 40,484 44,896 44,896 Short Term Creditors 33,750 33,750 72.796 72,796 Long Term PFI and Finance Lease Liability 68.237 68.237 5.248 Short Term PFI and Finance Lease Liability 5,248 5,634 5,634 47,235 67.194 Non PWLB Debt 47,173 72.576 376,905 PWLB Debt 339,650 334,617 407,807 603.586 Financial Liabilities 546.407 529.897 628.488